adonisjs/v5-docs/content/cookbooks/deployment/digial-ocean.md

 ```

 #### Re-mapping them to be specific
-You must re-map the enviroment variables to be more specific.
+You must re-map the environment variables to be more specific.
 For example

 ![](https://res.cloudinary.com/adonis-js/image/upload/q_auto,f_auto/v1619105542/v5/do-remmaped-env-vars.jpg)